Bulgaria–Japan relations

 Bulgaria and Japan have bilateral relations.
-Bulgaria has an embassy in Tokyo and an honorary consulate in Yokohama, while Japan has an embassy in Sofia.
+Bulgaria has an embassy in Tokyo, while Japan has an embassy in Sofia.

+Seigo Yamazawa, a Japanese samurai and military officer from the influential Satsuma domain, Volunteer participated in the Russo-Turkish War and played a notable role in Bulgaria's liberation efforts such as Battle of Pleven, leaving a legacy celebrated by monuments in the country.

 Bulgaria and Japan were allies during the Second World War together with the Axis powers, after the war, both countries officially re-established diplomatic relations in September 1959.

-The current Ambassador of Japan to Bulgaria is Hisashi Michigami.
-The current Ambassador of Bulgaria to Japan is Marieta Arabadjieva.